khumbulani9/ES6---Node.js-Professional-README-Generator/README.md

 Open in VS Code.
 If you do not have VS code you must install it.

 Using the terminal, install node.js v16.
-If you have homebrew, the command should look like the following (brew install node@16), however this may vary and the documentation should be consulted.

 Once node.js v16 is installed, in the terminal, utilize the command npm init -y to initialize and create a package where project files will be stored.